7ROLI101/Chip8Interpreter/README.md

 for the CHIP8 system, but just a bit of background reading before I try to go further with the project).
 */

-SDL2.0 or SFML is a library that will allow me to
+SDL2.0 or SFML is a library that will make it easier for me to use OpenGL.
+I would also need it to track keyboard presses and implement sound if I need to later on.